 At the time of writing this post, I have been on Nutrisystem for 5 weeks and have lost 11 pounds.
 The way Nutrisystem program works is they send you breakfasts, lunches, dinners, snacks, and shakes.
 The idea is you only eat their food while on the program during the week, but are allowed weekends off.
 There are pros and cons to only getting meals for weekdays.
 I do like the flexibility of being able to go to book club and just try to make good choices during the weekend, but I have also just continued to eat the meals on weekends if I didn’t want to cook for myself.

 The promotional deal from Costco that my parents got me was the lowest tier program, where all the food is shelf-stable.
 It also didn’t come with instructions or really much of anything so I think it would be confusing to people new to this type of diet program.
-I basically followed my teachings from while I was on Jenny Craig, and paired each meal with a salad, ate a healthy fruit during the day, and drank a milk product with breakfast.
+I basically followed my teachings while I was on Jenny Craig, and paired each meal with a salad, ate a healthy fruit during the day, and drank a milk product with breakfast.

 When I renewed and purchased a program, I bought the high tier that includes frozen foods.
 It came with a few pamphlets with information that can be helpful, and I’ve read that it comes with access to coaches.
-I haven’t tried that out because I don’t want to be hassled, but I do think it is important for someone doing this program for the first time.
+I haven’t tried that out because I don’t want to be hassled, but I do think it is important and helpful for someone who is doing this program for the first time.

 Does Nutrisystem food taste good?